lg17057/scholarship/templates/info.md

 just download device id worked - removing type and id checker? or for if just one checkbox is selected
 ----------------------``````````````````````````
 created function for generating csv and another for fetching rows

+can try to just save barcodes in a folder